Rajkumar-16498/Sign-Language-to-Speech-Converter-using-SVM-Classifier/README.md

-# Sign Language to Speech Convertor Using SVM classifier
+# Sign Language to Speech Converter Using SVM classifier
-Sign Language to Speech Convertor is a library used to convert sign language accelerometer data to word and sentences.
+Sign Language to Speech Converter is a library used to convert sign language accelerometer data to word and sentences.

 https://ieeexplore.ieee.org/abstract/document/8929356/